ZheKaii/Fedassignment1/README.md

 ### Media
 - The photos used in my website were obtained online in Google

+### Fonts
+- The fonts used in my website were obtained online in Google Fonts

 ### Acknowledgements

 - I received inspiration for this project from a Japan NewJeans Website